[Solved] Is your screen print cracking or fading? Here’s how to avoid it

 Best practices to avoid screen print cracking

-You should already be able to solve the problem with tips I’ve mentioned above.
+You should already be able to solve the problem with the tips I’ve mentioned above.
 But to round things up for good measure, here are some other things to consider.

 Check your mesh